 Day 1: Passo Grosté to rifugio Tuckett along the via ferrata Sentiero Alfredo Benini

-9.5 km / 5.9 miles
+Distance: 9.5 km / 5.9 mi

 Hiking section – easy to moderate

-Via ferrata Sentiero Alfredo Benini is the perfect warm up day.
+Via ferrata Sentiero Alfredo Benini is the perfect warm-up day.
 If you’ve never done a via ferrata in your life this is a great route to practice clipping in and navigating through the cables.

 For the first 30-40 minutes it’s a gentle incline until you reach limestone slabs followed by a memorial plaque a further 20 minutes away.
-Put your via ferrata gear and let the fun begin!
+Put on your via ferrata gear and let the fun begin!